 - development of a compendium of best practice motorcycle safety interventions for APEC countries

-In addition, CARRS-Q conducts international capacity building programs to assist government, industry and communities to inform policy and implement solutions.
+CARRS-Q delivers international capacity building programs, working with government, industry and communities to inform policy and implement solutions.